Star Entertainment CEO cancels Macau trip after Crown arrests in China

-SYDNEY Australia's second-largest casino company, Star Entertainment Group Ltd (SGR.AX), said its CEO canceled a trip to Hong Kong and Macau last week after employees of peer Crown Resorts Ltd (CWN.AX) were held in China for suspected "gambling crimes".
+SYDNEY Oct 24 Australia's second-largest casino company, Star Entertainment Group Ltd, said its CEO cancelled a trip to Hong Kong and Macau last week after Crown Resorts Ltd employees were held in China for suspected "gambling crimes".

-Chief Executive Matt Bekier decided to stay in Australia to address questions from major investors about the impact of the detainments on Star's business, a Star spokesman said, adding that the cancellation was not due to security concerns and that the visit would be rescheduled.
+Chief Executive Matt Bekier decided to stay in Australia to address questions from major investors about the impact of the detainments, a Star spokesman said, adding that the cancellation was not due to security concerns and that the visit would be rescheduled.

 The detainment of 18 Crown staff, three of whom are Australian nationals including its head of international VIP gambling, has been widely seen as a crackdown on gambling and has sparked major concern about the impact on local casinos which rely on wealthy Chinese gamblers.